Planing (boat): How planing works

 A simple model of this effect is a solid slab of material that is heavier than water (like a steel plate) but is shaped and oriented to have a positive angle of attack.
 At rest, the slab will sink because it is heavier than water; the buoyant forces are overwhelmed by the force of gravity.
 However, if the slab is kept in the same orientation and pulled horizontally through the water, it will force the incoming water downward.
-This results in a reactionary force upward on the slab.
+This results in a reactive force upward on the slab.
 At a high enough speed, this reactionary force (plus any small buoyant force) is larger than the force of gravity and the slab will stay afloat.
-In this way, the horizontal force (which may be supplied by a motor or a sail) is converted into a vertical force upwards.
+In this way, the horizontal force (which may be supplied by a motor or a sail) is converted into a vertical force upward.
 The concept of planing is often interpreted as analogous with aerodynamic lift (See lift on an airfoil).
 In reality the acting forces are different.

 Although any hull will plane if enough power is provided and enough speed is attained, a hull designed for operation in the planing realm is sometimes distinguished by a flat run aft.
-In other words, in side view, the bottom is more or less a straight line towards the stern.
+In other words, in side view, the bottom is more or less a straight line toward the stern.
 (Exceptions to this include surfboards and other recreational planing hulls, which utilize rocker throughout for enhanced maneuverability when banking through turns.)
 In contrast, in a displacement, or non-planing hull, the bottom is curved in side view (the curvature is called "rocker") all the way from bow to stern, in order to minimize wave drag.
 In front view, the sections in the aft area may be straight, as in a racing hydroplane, to maximize planing forces and speed, but for practical reasons of stability and comfortable ride are often V-shaped, especially in boats intended for offshore use.

 To plane, especially to initiate planing, the power-to-weight ratio must be high, since the planing mode of operation involves moving the hull at speeds higher than its natural hull speed.
 All boat designs for planing benefit from minimised weight; planing powerboats are commonly made from light alloy or use other reduced-weight construction techniques- RIBs are typical examples.
 Planing sailing boats need a good sail area and powerboats need a high-power engine.
 Steps and chine ridges may also be incorporated into the design to encourage both ease of planing and stability.

 Most surfboards, although unpowered, are planing or semi-planing hulls.
-They utilize the push of the waveform more or less in combination with gravity and specific angles of attack for the airfoil to maximise propulsive force and reduce the net downforce and thus achieve planing lift.
+They utilize the push of the waveform more or less in combination with gravity and specific angles of attack for the hydrofoil to maximise propulsive force and reduce the net downforce and thus achieve planing lift.